 Father Dane Batley-Gladden

-He was born and brought up in Belvedere and after a career in finance and admin trained for the priesthood at St Stephen's House, Oxford and was made deacon in 1999 by the Rt Rev'd Richard Chartres.
-His title parish was St Alphage, Burnt Oak and he was ordained priest in 2000 by the Rt Rev'd Peter Wheatley.
-Father Dane moved in 2001 to serve the parish's daughter church, St Augustine's, which is on the Grahame Park estate.
-Whilst at Grahame Park, Fr Dane served as a trustee of the London Diocesan Board for Schools, chaired the Colindale Communities Trust and, briefly, the advisory board of the Wingfield Sure Start Centre.
+He was born and brought up in Belvedere and after a career in finance and admin trained for the priesthood at St Stephen's House, Oxford.
+Fr Dane was made deacon in 1999 by the Rt Rev'd Richard Chartres and served in the parish of St Alphage, Burnt Oak, he was ordained priest in 2000 by the Rt Rev'd Peter Wheatley.
+In 2001, Father Dane moved to serve the parish's daughter church, St Augustine's, which is on the Grahame Park estate.
+Whilst at Grahame Park, he served as a trustee of the London Diocesan Board for Schools, chaired the Colindale Communities Trust and, briefly, the advisory board of the Wingfield Sure Start Centre.
 He was also vice chair of the Grahame Park Regeneration Partnership Board.
 He became chairman of governors for Goldbeaters Primary School in 2001 and chairman of The Orion primary school's governing body in 2002.
 These two schools were joined in a federation in 2004, and he served as chair of governors from then until 2014 when he left Grahame Park to become vicar of St Mary's Swanley.

 The Right Reverend Norman Banks